 The District is a public library district governed by a seven-member elected board.
 As required by GAAP, these financial statements present the District and its component units, entities for which the District is considered to be financially accountable.
-The Friends of Library organization was considered as a component unit of the District, but was considered insignificant and is not included as a component unit.

 b.
 Fund Accounting